VanIseghemThomas/OpenCortex/README.md

 ## Currently being worked on
 - Managing your files.

-    - Adding presets (should work the same as deleting)

     - Manual backup management (Is it possible to load a backup saved externally?
 From what I've already seen, yes!)

     - Captures are currently unsolved.
 They seem to be encrypted (for good reasons) and I don't know (yet) how they are referenced inside presets.
-But since the content's aren't really relevant, I just need to find a way to reference the files correctly.
+But since the contents aren't really relevant, I just need to find a way to reference the files correctly.

 - Creating an external file manager

-    - Once deleting and adding presets are confirmed working, an app (desktop/mobile) can be created to interface with it.
-In order to make that work, the firmware would need some additions to make that work.
-But that is totaly possible.
+    - It is now possible to view the available presets given the XML file.
+In the future this will be fetched from an API running on the QC

 - Creating an external editor

-    - Preset file stucture is close to being fully reverse-engineered.
+    - Preset file stucture is fully reverse-engineered.

+    - Building the UI

     - Testing external editing of presets and it's limitations.

-    - Would depend on the external file manager.

-    - Once all of this is finished, the app for can be built.

-- Expanding preset slots

-    - Got a pretty good idea how this can be done, still have to confirm it working.
+- Building an RDP solution to use the native CorOS UI live on your pc.

 ## Things that might work in the future
 - Creating an external controller: it is possible to detect preset changes and which preset is currently loaded.
 This can be used together with MIDI commands to create a controller that could display the current preset (like the Kemper controller).